Tobias-Eye-Able/Eye_Able_Oxid_6.5.0/README.md

-IN ORGRESS.
+IN PROGRESS.
 NOT WORKING RIGHT NOW.

 Current Approach (but not working)
 How to Use: